falon/ds-repltest/README.md

 You can modify the timeout in order to complete your checks.
 Don't forget `systemctl daemon-reload`.

+## Side effect on non-always in synch replica
+If you check periodically a non-always in synch replica, you risk to change the scheduled time of your replica!
+In order to perform the check, ds-repltest forces an update before to decide the replication status.
+The update contains all data waiting for synchronization.

+If the period of ds-repltest check is much shorter than the scheduled update interval, you risk really to change the real update time interval.

 ## OPTIONAL ARGUMENTS
 ### --once
 Alternatively to systemd, the check could run once by command line and then exit.
 Run the command in this way: